Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 VFC provides routine vaccines to all states and territories for distribution at no cost to any healthcare provider authorized to prescribe vaccines in their respective jurisdictions.

-The program is good for providers because it keeps patients coming through the doors – charges for office visits and to administer the vaccines are allowed – and it’s good for kids because they get their shots.
+The program is good for providers because it keeps patients coming through the doors – office visit charges and vaccine administration are allowed – and it’s good for kids because they get their shots.

-The CDC has specific recommendations and requirements, however, on how VFC providers should store and handle vaccines.
+The CDC has specific recommendations and requirements on how VFC providers should store and handle vaccines.

-Once the proper cold storage unit is in play, consideration turns to monitoring its temperature and maintaining the appropriate vaccine temperature log.
-On those issues, the CDC recommends:
+Once the proper cold storage unit is in place, attention turns to monitoring its temperature and maintaining an appropriate vaccine temperature log.

 The results of storing vaccines in subpar or inappropriate refrigerators and freezers lacking reliable monitoring equipment are not hard to fathom.
-At best a provider will lose a significant vaccine inventory; at the other end of the scale are children who are given impotent vaccines.
+At best, a provider will lose a significant vaccine inventory; at the other end of the scale are children who are given ineffective vaccines.

-While the implications might be obvious, a 2012 study using a CDC data sample of 45 providers with the highest volume of orders in 2010 found serious shortcomings.
+While the implications might be obvious, a 2012 study using a CDC data sample of 45 providers with the highest order volume in 2010 found serious shortcomings.

 For more information, follow this link to the CDC’s Vaccine Storage & Handling Toolkit guide in PDF.